Georgia Mackenzie: Career

 Mackenzie's notable screen credits include Sarah Beckenham in the BBC's BAFTA nominated series Outlaws, Jackie Haggar in ITV's Hot Money (since remade in Hollywood as Mad Money), and Sally opposite Kris Marshall in the rom-com Catwalk Dogs.
 She also played the role of Nurse Judy in the 2002 comedy series TLC.

-On the big screen she has been seen as Teri in Franklyn (2008), as Paola Fonseca in Possession (2002), as Jane Graham opposite Timothy Hutton in The Kovak Box (2007) and more recently as TV chef Kathy King in Steel Trap (2009).
+On the big screen she has been seen as Paola Fonseca in Possession (2002), as Jane Graham opposite Timothy Hutton in The Kovak Box (2006), as TV chef Kathy King in Steel Trap (2007), and Teri in Franklyn (2008).
 Most recently, Georgia completed a well-received turn as LEA chief Jennifer Headley in BBC One's hit television drama, Waterloo Road.

-She appeared in Midsomer Murders “Murder of Innocence” as Susie Bellingham (2012) and also in Vexed as Joanna Poynter.
-She also appeared in Casualty “Secrets and Lies”, “Mistakes Happen” (2013), “Bad Timing” (2014) as Carol Walcott.
-In 2020 she acted in Silent Witness “Hope: Part 1” as Ruth Cooper and also in Unforgotten as Dr. Leanne Balcombe (2018, 2021).
+In 2012, she appeared in Midsomer Murders "Murder of Innocence" as Susie Bellingham, and also in Vexed as Joanna Poynter.
+She also appeared in three episodes of Casualty "Secrets and Lies", "Mistakes Happen" (2013) and "Bad Timing" (2014) as Carol Walcott.
+In 2020, she appeared in Silent Witness "Hope: Part 1" as Ruth Cooper, and in Unforgotten as Dr. Leanne Balcombe, since 2018.

 In 2019, Mackenzie narrated the documentary series Cop Car Workshop for the TV channel Dave.
 In 2020, she wrote an episode of Passions.

 Personal life

 Mackenzie's father, Colin Mackenzie, was a journalist known for tracking down Ronnie Biggs in Rio de Janeiro.
-Her grandmother, Hazel Adair, was a screenwriter and producer who created created the TV series Compact and Crossroads.
+Her grandmother, Hazel Adair, was a screenwriter and producer who created the TV series Compact and Crossroads.

-Mackenzie met her husband, actor Richard Coyle, when they were filming Up Rising together in 1999.
+Mackenzie met actor Richard Coyle when they were filming Up Rising together in 1999.
 They married in 2004 and divorced in 2010.